lrivallain/ai-900-mindmap/README.md

 ### Natural Language Processing (NLP)

 - Understanding the context of a corpus of text, including
-  - Analyse and interpret text documents.
+  - Analyze and interpret text documents.
   - Determines the sentiment of text based on the emotions expressed.
   - Synthesizes speech
   - Translates languages